 • In a medium bowl, whisk together liquid smoke, Worcestershire sauce, soy sauce and chicken stock.

-2 tablespoons Liquid smoke, 3 tablespoons Worcestershire sauce, 2 tablespoons Low-sodium soy sauce, 2 cups Low-sodium chicken broth
+2 tbsp liquid smoke, 3 tbsp Worcestershire sauce, 2 tbsp low-sodium soy sauce, 2 cups low-sodium chicken broth

 • Spray a 6-quart (or larger) slow-cooker with nonstick cooking spray.
 Place half the brisket in the slow-cooker, fat-side up, and pour half the liquid mixture over the brisket half.

 • Cover and set the slow-cooker to LOW.
-Cook 6 hours and flip-flop the positions of the brisket pieces (put the bottom portion on top and the top portion on the bottom).
+Cook 6 hours and swap the positions of the brisket pieces (put the bottom portion on top and the top portion on the bottom).

 • Cover and cook an additional 3-5 hours or until brisket is fork-tender.
 It should be tender enough to cut with a fork.